Skagit Valley Food Co-op’s Response to COVID-19

 What our Co-op is doing to best serve you, care for our staff, and be a responsible member of our community:

-- We have adjusted our hours of operation: the Co-op is open 9am-7pm daily.
+- We have adjusted our hours of operation: the Co-op is open 9am-8pm daily.

 - We have implemented reserved shopping hours on Tuesdays, Thursdays, and Saturdays from 8am-9am for people who are age 60 or older, pregnant, or otherwise at high risk of infection.
 If you do not fall into any of these categories, we invite you to shop with us starting at 9am each day.

 - Our Co-op prides itself on its cleanliness and food safety standards, and has full-time health and safety, and food safety managers on staff.
 With their support, and following guidance from the CDC and other agencies, we have implemented even more rigorous cleaning practices throughout all of our stores.
-This includes frequently sanitizing high-touch locations like payment machines, scales, bathroom areas, and, as mentioned above, carts and hand baskets.
+This includes frequently sanitizing high-touch locations like credit card machines, scales, bathroom areas, carts, and hand baskets.